openshift/enhancements/README.md

    directly on Slack, so that they can manage their work queue and disruptions.

-## When to Comment on an Enhancement Issue

-Please comment on the enhancement issue to:
-- request a review or clarification on the process
-- update status of the enhancement effort
-- link to relevant issues in other repos

-Please do not comment on the enhancement issue to:
-- discuss a detail of the design, code or docs.
-Use a linked-to-issue or design pull request for that

 ## Using Labels

 The following labels may be applied to enhancements to help categorize them: